Looking for homemade gifts for family and friends? Try these recipes out!

 - Assemble the shortcake: Slice half the strawberries and sprinkle ½ teaspoon of sugar over it.
 Reserve the most attractive strawberries and keep them whole.
 Lay one big shortcake on a serving plate.
 Cover with a layer of strawberries.
 Sprinkle with sugar.
 Gently place the smaller shortcake on top.
 Garnish with whole strawberries and a dollop of cream.

 The beauty of this banana bread recipe is that you don’t need a fancy mixer.
-Add a scoop of your favorite ice cream to make it more enjoyable!
+Add a scoop of your favorite ice cream to make it more enjoyable for sweet holiday bites!

 Makes 1 loaf